 The English are constantly cast as the villains in movies because we are considered (by the Americans) to be a little bit evil.
 However, this is simply not true.
 We are not a little bit evil we are very evil.
 We feast upon the fear of others to sustain our own life force.
 Nothing pleases us more than stealing candy from small orphan children or robbing sweet old ladies of their pension.
 However, we are very polite while doing so.
 There is no need to be evil ‘and’ uncivilized.

 Anyone who has lived in Holland for any length of time has most likely encountered a Dutch circle party and those who have not will eventually, it is inevitable.
-A Dutch circle party (the name is not a euphemism) can be best described as a ‘party’ that involves sitting in a circle all afternoon and chatting while drinking tea and eating cake.
-Anyone who only considers a party to be a party if someone is passed out in the corner, people are making out in the kitchen and the cops have been called at least three times is going to be sorely disappointed.
+A Dutch circle party (the name is not a euphemism) can be best described as a ‘party’ that involves sitting in a circle all afternoon and chatting while drinking tea or coffee and eating cake.
+Anyone who only considers a party to be a party if someone is passed out in the corner, people are making out in the kitchen and the cops have been called at least three times is going to be sorely disappointed by a Dutch circle party.

 When attending a Dutch circle party it is important to know that when other attendees shake your hand and announce ‘Gefeliciteerd’ they are not introducing themselves.
 It might start to seem like you are being introduced to a very big family or that Gefeliciteerd is a more common name than Smith but they are in fact wishing you, “congratulations”.